edomini/CS4076_EventDrivenProgramming/README.md

 each connection established with a client.
 Each thread on the server side will then:
 1. Receive the requests/messages sent by the client application.
 2. Call the appropriate method to perform the action indicated in the message.
-3. Replie to the client with a piece of information according to the action performed.
+3. Reply to the client with a piece of information according to the action performed.
 Your applications must ensure synchronization and control access to the memory‐based data collection (e.g., ArrayList, HashMap object) managed on the server side.
 This time your server will also be a GUI application.